reema0814/Threat-Protection-with-XDR/Labguide/GettingStarted.md

 # Getting Started with the Lab

-Welcome to your Threat protection with XDR workshop!
-We've prepared a seamless environment for you familiarize yourself with the Microsoft security operations analyst, you monitor, identify, investigate, and respond to threats in multicloud environments and related Microsoft services.
+Welcome to your Threat Protection with XDR workshop!
+We've prepared a seamless environment for you to familiarize yourself with the Microsoft security operations analyst, you monitor, identify, investigate, and respond to threats in multi-cloud environments and related Microsoft services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment